 "This is something only movies can do," Kael wrote without moral judgement in 1977.
 "Dazzle you by sheer scale."
 Anyone who's been alive long enough or immersed themselves in old movies might lament how "dazzle" and "scale" are goalposts that keep moving over the years, and not always in the best direction.
 But scale in cinema is also a trick of perspective, a matter of the camera being in the hands of a team who knows where to place it, what to reveal, what to leave out, and how to make it new.
 At movie theaters many times a summer, the skies open up—just as they did over Wyoming—and aliens, mutants, or robots pour out.
 But rarely does the filmmaking contain any sense of mystery, let alone enough mystery to power a film by itself.

 Naturally, Spielberg was still growing.
 With E.T., he'd revisit the same ground with richer characters and more thematic weight, and by the end of the 1980s, he'd be a multimedia brand who alternated fantastical adventures with prestige period pictures.
 But the wages of prestige carry an entirely new set of dilemmas, both for born showmen and for any cinephile who feels that a director has just as much a chance of being an artist when they set their sights on UFOs as when they tackle an Alice Walker novel or the Holocaust.
 To pick a prudent example, E.T. is still one of the most lyrical movies about the inner lives of children that Hollywood has ever produced, while Saving Private Ryan (1998) is a deeply schizoid take on the legacy of World War II in ways it seems not to realize.
-At the turn of the 21st century, Truffaut's former New Wave comrades would have harsh words for Spielberg.
-Jacques Rivette referred to him as an "asshole" in a 1998 interview, and Jean-Luc Godard’s In Praise of Love (2001) tore into Spielberg mercilessly, presenting him by name as a crass, blundering force for the simplification (and Americanization) of complicated historical realities.
+At the turn of the 21st century, when Spielberg's "artist" status was still up for debate but his "mogul" status was not, Truffaut's former New Wave comrades would have harsh words.
+Jacques Rivette referred to Spielberg as an "asshole" in a 1998 interview, and Jean-Luc Godard’s In Praise of Love (2001) tore into him mercilessly, presenting Spielberg by name as a crass, blundering force for the simplification (and Americanization) of complicated historical realities.